-The pros of using a financial advisor are their knowledge, experience, behavior influence, the time saved, wealth management delegation, personal wealth planning, and professional resources.
-The cons of using a financial advisor are the costs, challenge of finding a good financial advisor, a potential conflict of interest, adherence to only stock and bond investments, and relinquishing responsibility for your financial future.
+The pros of using a financial advisor are their knowledge, experience, positive influence, time saved, wealth management delegation, personal financial planning, and professional resources.
+The cons of using a financial advisor are the costs, challenge of finding a good financial advisor, potential conflicts of interest, adherence to only stock and bond investments, and relinquishing responsibility for your financial future.

-Despite the many pros and cons of using a financial advisor, or continuing to work with your existing financial advisor, the most important factor is whether you’re more likely to reach financial independence using an advisor or investing your own money.
+Despite the many pros and cons of using a financial advisor, or continuing to work with your existing financial advisor, the most important factor is whether you’re more likely to reach be able to live off investments one day using an advisor or investing your own money.

 Pros of Using a Financial Advisor